-Nearly 3 million Americans are estimated to have glaucoma, but only half of those are aware they have the disease.
-It can’t be cured—but it can be treated if it’s detected early enough.
+Nearly three million people in the U.S. are estimated to have glaucoma, but only half of those are aware they have the disease.
+It can’t be cured — but it can be treated if it’s detected early enough.
+Learn more about the early warning signs of glaucoma.

-Glaucoma is actually a group of diseases that affect the optic nerve and lead to irreversible vision loss.
-Different types of glaucoma present different early warning signs—and sometimes there are no symptoms, particularly in open-angle glaucoma, the most common form of the disease.
+Glaucoma is a group of diseases that affect the optic nerve and lead to irreversible vision loss.
+Different types of glaucoma present alternate warning signs — and sometimes there are no symptoms, particularly in open-angle glaucoma, the most common form of the disease.
 However, if you experience any of the following symptoms, you should seek immediate help:

 Who Is at Risk for Glaucoma?